Hunter Biden Seeks Sentencing Delay in Gun Case

 Biden’s lawyers asked a Delaware judge to postpone the scheduled Nov.
 13 sentencing to either late November or early December.

 The attorneys said that many of the pre-sentencing tasks for the case overlap with Biden’s tax sentencing in California on Dec.
-16 and a pre-trial conference for one of his civil cases is set for Nov.
+16 and that a pre-trial conference for one of his civil cases is set for Nov.
 12, making it difficult for his lead trial counsel to attend the Nov.
 13 sentencing hearing.

 “Such a postponement will accommodate both counsel and those working with counsel to prepare the necessary pre-sentencing materials and memoranda, and to allow lead counsel to participate at the hearing,” the motion stated.

-According to the court filing, Biden’s attorneys notified both Special Counsel David Weiss and Delaware’s chief probation officer of the request before submitting the motion.
-Senior Assistant Special Counsel Derek Hines later informed Biden’s lawyers that the special counsel opposed the delay.
+According to the court filing, Biden’s attorneys notified both special counsel David Weiss and Delaware’s chief probation officer of the request before submitting the motion.
+Senior assistant special counsel Derek Hines later informed Biden’s lawyers that the special counsel opposed the delay.

 His lawyers argued that the special counsel did not explain the reason for opposing the delay and suggested that Weiss may “complain that Mr. Biden should have brought this motion sooner.”